LAST REVIEWED Jun 16 2022 17 MIN READ

 Taking the following steps to ensure a smooth 401(k) audit can save you a lot of time and trouble:

-Make sure your documents are in order: The auditor of your 401(k) plan will ask you to provide a lot of documents, including plan documents, payroll data, and time-stamped communications.
-Having your documents well-organized can help you save a lot of time.
+Make sure your documents are in order: The auditor of your 401(k) plan will ask you to provide numerous documents, including plan documents, payroll data, and time-stamped communications.
+Organizing your documents can help save time.

 Use payroll integration to prevent errors: You can avoid a lot of problems during the 401(k) deposit review by integrating your payroll and record-keeping systems.